jerch/node-termios/README.md

   Convenient method to set termios data to cbreak mode (values taken from Python).

-The module further exports known symbols defined by the underlying termios.h (platform dependent) and low level functions under `.native`:
+The module further exports known symbols defined by the underlying termios.h (platform dependent) and low level functions under `native`:

 - `ALL_SYMBOLS`: All known symbols.
 - `IFLAGS`: Input mode symbols.